Julia Hoffman: 1970 Parallel Time

 During Barnabas' absence, Julia spent time waiting in the parlor, hoping to travel into Parallel Time and join her friend.
 She voiced her fears, wondering if Barnabas' curse had been discovered, not knowing that Quentin Collins could hear and see her from the other universe.
 She was seen in the room again when Barnabas and Quentin visited the east wing later.
-When Julia saw her counterpart talking with Angelique Stokes Collins about destroying Barnabas, she worried that he was in danger.
+When Julia saw her counterpart talking with the resurrected Angelique Stokes Collins about destroying Barnabas, she worried that he was in danger.
 Shortly after, Barnabas returned to the normal timeline, but told Julia that he intended to help Maggie Evans Collins in Parallel Time.
 Although Julia offered to go with him, Barnabas traveled to the parallel band alone once again.

 A conversation with Quentin Collins from her own time band inadvertently revealed to the Julia Hoffman of Parallel Time that Barnabas was a vampire.
 The evil Hoffman prepared to stake Barnabas in his coffin, but Julia arrived in Parallel Time and killed her double at the last moment.
 Immediately after, Julia was forced to pretend that she was her duplicate in a conversation with Bruno Hess.
 Although he noted that Julia did not look or sound as Hoffman normally did, Julia was able to explain his questions away.
 She soon encountered William Loomis, and, although plagued with guilt over the murder of her counterpart, worked with the writer to find out if Hoffman had told Angelique about Barnabas' vampirism.
 Julia began to pose as her parallel self again, this time dressing as she had, and learned that this Angelique knew nothing about Barnabas' secret.